As at the date of this annual report, the Board comprises a total of seven Directors as follows:

 (viii) |

 The Company shall prioritize payment of cash dividends to its shareholders.
-Such declaration and payment of dividends shall be determined at the sole discretion of the Board and subject to all applicable requirements under the Company Ordinance (Chapter 622 of the Laws of Hong Kong) and the articles of association of the Company.
+Such declaration and payment of dividends shall be determined at the sole discretion of the Board and subject to all applicable requirements under the Hong Kong Company Ordinance and the articles of association of the Company.

 Shareholders' Rights